Global air travel last year: 22 million jet flights, just one fatal accident

 Most of the other overseas accidents in the past decade involved much older aircraft, often at small airlines with dubious safety records.

-The 1,600 global fatality total over ten years includes the 239 people aboard the Malaysian Airlines 777 that disappeared in 2014 over the Indian Ocean — thought by many in the aviation world to be a pilot suicide.
+The 1,600 global fatality total over 10 years includes the 239 people aboard the Malaysia Airlines 777 that disappeared in 2014 over the Indian Ocean — thought by many in the aviation world to be a pilot suicide.

-However, Boeing’s data set excludes the 289 people who died later that same year when Russian-backed forces shot down another Malaysian Airlines 777 flying over Ukraine.
+However, Boeing’s data set excludes the 289 people who died later that same year when Russian-backed forces shot down another Malaysia Airlines 777 flying over Ukraine.
 That was a deliberate military act, not an aviation accident.

 Similarly, it doesn’t include the 176 people killed on a Ukraine International Airlines 737 that Iranian forces shot down as it took off from Tehran in January 2020.
 At a moment of heightened military tension with the U.S., the Iranians mistook the jet for an incoming cruise missile.